-To examine how the uncertainty inherent to precipitation projections differ between models, we investigated the changes in total uncertainty as portioned among its three components as previously identified: I, Minternal variability, model uncertainty, and S-scenario uncertainty.
-Figure 4 shows the total fraction of variance for the two CMIPs as obtained when analyzing from the analysis of three different future time periods-, indicating which components are the most important in future projection uncertainty.
-In the near-term period analysis, Iinternal variability (CMIP6: 39.3% and M42.4%, CMIP5: 30.7% and 49.1% for the northward migration and the peak time, respectively) and model uncertainty (CMIP6: 60% and 55.7%, CMIP5: 67.1% and 50.4%) were the dominant contributors to projection uncertainty.
-Depending on the region, the over East Asia.
-The contribution of Iinternal variability (CMIP6: 28.8% and 34.3%, CMIP5: 23.7% and 41.1%) decreased slightly, while that of Mmodel uncertainty (CMIP6: 70.9% and 64.9%, CMIP5: 72.8% and 56.6%) increased slightly for the mid-term period analysis.
-In the long-term period analysis, the contribution of Mmodel uncertainty (CMIP6: 63.8% and 74.7%, CMIP5: 76.7% and 63.8%) to total uncertainty was dominant, that of I with the internal variability contribution decreased, and that of S (CMIP6: 17.4% and 20.7%, CMIP5: 12.5% and 22.8%) and the scenario uncertainty contribution increased slightly (to less than CMIP6: 18.8% and 4.6%, CMIP5: 10% on average).
-8% and 13.4%).
-The contributions of all three of these components to projection uncertainty were similar for projections encompassing either East Asia or the three subregions individually.
-(Table S3).

-Model uncertainty was the dominant contributor to CMIP6 projections of precipitation change during both the northward migration of the rain band and the peak time throughout the 21st century, which is consistent with analyses of global mean precipitation and monsoon land precipitation projections (Hawkins and Sutton 2011; Lehner et al., 2020; Zhou et al., 2020).
-However, in our study, the contribution of Internal variability was crucial in the near-term period analysis, whereas that of Secenario uncertainty remained small.
+- To examine how the uncertainty inherent to precipitation projections differ between models, we investigated the 225 changes in total uncertainty as portioned among its three components as previously identified: internal variability, model uncertainty, and scenario uncertainty.
+Figure 4 shows the total fraction of variance for the two CMIPs as obtained from the analysis of three different future time periods, indicating which components are the most important in future projection uncertainty.
+In the near-term period analysis, internal variability (CMIP6: 39.3% and 42.4%, CMIP5: 30.7% and 49.1% for - 230 the northward migration and the peak time, respectively) and model uncertainty (CMIP6: 60% and 55.7%, CMIP5: 67.1% and 50.4%) were the dominant contributors to projection uncertainty over East Asia.
+The contribution of internal variability (CMIP6: 28.8% and 34.3%, CMIP5: 23.7% and 41.1%) decreased slightly, while that of model uncertainty (CMIP6: 70.9% and 64.9%, CMIP5: 72.8% and 56.6%) increased slightly for the mid-term period analysis.
+In the long-term period analysis, the contribution of model uncertainty (CMIP6: 63.8% and 74.7%, CMIP5: 76.7% and 63.8%) to total uncertainty was dominant, - with the internal variability contribution decreased (CMIP6: 17.4% and 20.7%, CMIP5: 12.5% and 22.8%) and the scenario 235 uncertainty contribution increased slightly (CMIP6: 18.8% and 4.6%, CMIP5: 10.8% and 13.4%).
+The contributions of all three of these components to projection uncertainty were similar for projections encompassing either East Asia or the three subregions individually (Table S3). - Model uncertainty was the dominant contributor to CMIP6 projections of precipitation change during both the northward migration of the rain band and the peak time throughout the 21st century, which is consistent with analyses of global 240 mean precipitation and monsoon land precipitation projections (Hawkins and Sutton 2011; Lehner et al., 2020; Zhou et al., 2020).
+However, in our study, the contribution of internal variability was crucial in the near-term period analysis, whereas that of scenario uncertainty remained small.
 The corresponding results when using CMIP5 showed a similar pattern.
 We also conducted an absolute uncertainty analysis to determine the magnitude of each component contributing to projection uncertainty and the extent of their contribution (Fig. S4).
-CMIP5 shows a larger model uncertainty in terms of absolute and relative uncertainties in comparison to CMIP6.
+CMIP5 shows a larger model uncertainty in terms of absolute and 245 relative uncertainties in comparison to CMIP6.